gabrielmoral/aws-solution-architect-associate-exam-notes/VPC.md

 It consists of IGW (or Virtual Provate Gateways), Route Tables, Network Acess Control Lists (NACL), Subnets and Security groups.

-When you create a VPC, by default ot creates a Route table, a NACL and a Security Group associated.
+When you create a VPC, by default it creates a Route table, a NACL and a Security Group associated.
 It won't create any subnets nor IGW.

-Only 1 IGW per VPC
+Only 1 IGW per VPC.

 Amazon always reserves 5 IP adresses within your subnets.